-Thanks to the CNN series The Eighties, I have been nostalgic for the decade in which I came of age.
+The Eighties.
 The decade of big hair, shoulder pads and neon everything.
-The decade all my friends and I strived to look like either Madonna or Molly Ringwald.
+The decade all my friends and I strived to look like Madonna or Molly Ringwald.

-Thankfully, most of the horrid fashion trends of the 80’s have yet to come back around.
-However, the eighties is also the decade that introduced us to some of the most popular fragrances of all time.
+Thankfully, most of the horrid fashion trends of the 80’s have yet to resurface.
+However, the eighties was also the decade that introduced us to a few of the most popular fragrances of all time.
 Scents that have stood the test of time and became instant classics.

 Here are four of the most popular scents from the Big 80’s that I still wear today: